China or bust: Wayne Rooney's career dilemma

 "Does Wayne want to leave Manchester United and go to another Premier League side?
 Probably not.
 And who can afford to buy him out of his contract?

-"If China is the only place that can afford him then maybe that's where he has to go in the summer.
+"If China is the only place that can afford him, then maybe that's where he has to go in the summer.
 It's the only viable option for him, but is the standard high enough?

 "He will have to score goal after goal, but if he returns to the England training camps looking fit and strong, (England boss) Gareth Southgate will give him that opportunity and chance."